 Jacob Lacuesta is a freelance video producer in the San Francisco Bay Area.

 Jacob began commercial work during his teen years, producing event videos and at one point an audition tape for a "please-save-my-restaurant" TV show.
-He is currently employed by the UC Davis College of Letters and Science as their video producer.
+He is currently employed by the UC Davis Department of Asian American Studies.

 In 2016, Jacob was contracted by Freshi Media to teach basic video game programming to primary and secondary school children.
 He later went on to represent the company in Northern California, representing at marketing events, public speeches, and meetings with city recreation officials.
 In 2017 and 2018, Lacuesta created and taught a smartphone-based film production class with Diablo Valley College Community Education.

 Jacob received his associate in arts in Film, Television, and Electronic Media at Diablo Valley College in 2018.
-He is currently a senior at the University of California, Davis double-majoring Cinema Digital Media and Communication with emphasis on Information Communication Technology.
-His research involves emerging technologies and how they could be applied to the cinematic medium.
-Jacob intends to apply for graduate school in the coming year.
+He is currently a senior at the University of California, Davis double-majoring Cinema Digital Media, Communication with emphasis on Information Communication Technology, and a minor in Asian American Studies.
+He also attended the University of California, Berkeley.